OctopusDeploy/blog/blog/2025-07/focus-on-end-users-AI/index.md

 ## Augmenting the end user experience

 The problem is just like humans, AI makes mistakes.
 Unlike humans, AI cannot make complex decisions.
 It doesn't do well when something is outside the expected parameters.
 Today's AI has to still undergo many more evolutions to become similar to [Tony Stark's Jarvis](https://en.wikipedia.org/wiki/J.A.R.V.I.S.) in the MCU.
 We are still a far way off.
 In a [recent study](https://ml-site.cdn-apple.com/papers/the-illusion-of-thinking.pdf) by Apple Computers, many popular LRMs (Large Reasoning Models) models couldn't handle puzzles (Tower of Hanoi, Checker Jumping, Block World and River Crossing) once the number of pieces increased beyond simple examples.
+Because of that, many AI features aren't empowered to help beyond simple use cases.
+It results in a frustrating experience for the end user.

 When you work under the assumption that AI is imperfect like it's creator, the end result can augment the end-user experience.
 ChatGPT and the Octopus AI Assistant ARE NOT intended to entirely replace the current end-user interfaces.
 If a developer cannot solve a deployment failure using the suggestions from Octopus AI they can still escalate to their DevOps or Platform Engineers.
 If I want to know about an answer from ChatGPT, I can go to the source and read the details.
 They augmented what was already there.